isakhjortgren/IntelligentAgents/README.md

 A repo for some code I used in the course

 I am not allowed to publish the full agent code since the base code was provided from the teacher and he does not want any specific solutions up freely available on github.
+It might not be possible to run this code standalone since it is a part of the full school project.

 However this package are created by myself in order to get the train a face detector.
 The algorithm is based on the eigenface method (PCA to reduce the dimensionality of the